- Accepts Identify calls.

 analytics.js Sentry Destination is open-source.
 You can browse the code on GitHub.

 The first step is to make sure Sentry supports the source type and connection mode you’ve chosen to implement.
 You can learn more about what dictates the connection modes we support here.

 - We’ll automatically initialize Sentry with your “Public DSN” upon loading analytics.js.

-If you haven’t had a chance to review our spec, please take a look to understand what the Identify method does.
+If you’re not familiar with the Segment Specs, take a look to understand what the Identify method does.
 An example call would look like: